 If you are looking for more of a ‘party hostel’ scene while in Rome, I recommend staying at The Yellow.
 Again it is centrally located but it is also loud.

-What should I do in Rome in 2 days?
+What should I do during my 2 days in Rome?

 As I previously mentioned there is a lot of history in Rome, so many of the main tourist attractions are centred around this.
 The biggest attraction is, of course, The Collosium which is situated in the centre of Rome city, it can get extremely busy so I would make this your first stop on your first morning in Rome.
 Arriving early will give you a good chance to beat the crowds, to save even more time I recommend purchasing a skip-the-line entrance ticket in advance.